Imposter Syndrome Therapy in NYC: Signs, Causes & Support

 Educational use only

-The tools and tips in this article are educational.
-They’re not a diagnosis, treatment plan, or medical advice, and they don’t create a therapist–client relationship.
+Disclaimer: The information in this article about imposter syndrome and therapy in NYC is for educational purposes only.
+The information is not a diagnosis, a treatment plan, or medical advice, and does not establish a therapist–client relationship.
 Everyone’s history and nervous system are different.
 What helps one person may not fit another.
-If anxiety is disrupting your work, sleep, or relationships, talk with a licensed clinician in your state.
+If mental health is disrupting your work, sleep, or relationships, talk with a licensed clinician in your state.

 Alexis Verbin, LCSW, LICSW